jaybhai2/data-engineering-faq/README.md

        df1.count()
        df1.save()
 14. small file problem. compact the file, adapot delta format, avoid small file in the first place by repartition the dataframe before writting.
 15. learn to use Spark UI or cluster metric.
+16. when doing delta streaming, set maxBytePerTrigger or MaxFilePerTrigger to cap each micro batch to ensure micro batch does not run OOM when there are data spike

 ```
 ## SQL/Hive
 ### 1) find top 3 paying employee from each department